 Since our prior work (Allen et al., 2017) showed multiple wakeful states with distinct EEG spectral signatures, we further focused on the awake condition only to see if it can be reliably segmented into sub-clusters.
 A search for the optimal number of clusters using the elbow criterion yielded four clusters.
-The cluster centroids are depicted in Figure 10.
+The cluster centroids are depicted in Fig. 10.
 Awake state cluster centroids 1 and 2 resemble each other but differ in the strength of correlations in within and between module groupings.

 Awake state 4 resembles state 3 from the full dataset but distinguishes itself in anti-correlations between sensory (visual, motor and auditory) networks to higher order cognitive networks and also to the default-mode regions.
-Results from SVM classification of awake only cluster windows resulted in 92% classification accuracy using a one-vs-rest linear SVM model with parameter C=1.
+Results from SVM classification of awake only cluster windows resulted in 92% classification accuracy using a one-vs-rest RBF SVM model with grid search.
 The resulting confusion matrix is presented in Table 2.
-The classification accuracy reaches chance level of 25% when the class labels are permuted.
+The classification is performed using leave 10% subjects out in a fivefold cross-validation scheme.
+Classification accuracy reaches chance level of 25% when the class labels are permuted.
 This result suggests that the sub-clusters obtained from awake state are linearly separable with high accuracy.